 PROPOSED OVERSIGHT & ACCOUNTABILITY REPLACEMENT

-Customer Standing Committee (CSC) - Overseeing performance of IANA functions as they relate to naming services [DT C]
+Customer Standing Committee - Overseeing performance of IANA functions as they relate to naming services [DT-C]

-The CWG recommends the creation of a Customer Standing Committee (CSC) to monitor the performance of IANA with the following mission:
+The CWG recommends the creation of a Customer Standing Committee to monitor the performance of IANA with the following mission:

-The Customer Standing Committee (CSC) has been established to perform the operational responsibilities previously performed by the U.S. Department of Commerce National Telecommunications and Information Administration as it relates to the monitoring of performance of the IANA naming function.
+“The Customer Standing Committee (CSC) has been established to perform the operational responsibilities previously performed by the U.S. Department of Commerce National Telecommunications and Information Administration as it relates to the monitoring of performance of the IANA naming function.
 This transfer of responsibilities took effect on [date].

 The mission of the CSC is to ensure continued satisfactory performance of the IANA function for the direct customers of the naming services.
 The primary customers of the naming services are top level domain registry operators, but also include root server operators and other non-root zone functions.

-The mission will be achieved through regular monitoring by the CSC of the performance of the IANA naming function against agreed service level targets and through mechanisms to engage with the IANA Functions Operator to remedy identified areas of concern.
+The mission will be achieved through regular monitoring by the CSC of the performance of the IANA naming function against agreed service level targets and through mechanisms to engage with the IANA Functions Operator to remedy identified areas of concern.”

-The CSC is not mandated to initiate a change in the IANA Functions Operator, but could initiate an IANA Function Review..
+The CSC is not mandated to initiate a change in the IANA Functions Operator, but could initiate an IANA special review by the Periodic Review Function.

-The complete charter of the Customer Standing Committee can be found in Annex J.
+The complete proposed charter of the CSC can be found in Annex J.

 Service Level Expectations (DT A)